 Natalie Kopke joined the ACLU of Florida staff in September 2018 as Legal Program Associate.
-In this role, she will oversee the process by which the ACLU of Florida reviews and screens requests for assistance on potential civil liberties litigation.
+In this role, she oversaw the process by which the ACLU of Florida reviewed and screened requests for assistance on potential civil liberties litigation.
 Natalie earned a B.A. from Vassar College in Science, Technology, and Society Studies and Hispanic Studies.
 Her passion for reproductive health, rights, and justice was fueled by her work with on and off-campus organizations working to advance reproductive and sexual rights at the local, national, and international level.
 While at Vassar, Natalie interned with the Center for Reproductive Rights, the National Institute for Reproductive Health, and Planned Parenthood of the Mid-Hudson Valley.
 After college, she was employed by the Reproductive Health Access Project as Program Associate and later by Planned Parenthood of South, East and North Florida as Legislative Fellow.
+In April 2020, she transitioned into Communications at the ACLU of Florida in the role of Digital Multimedia Strategist.
 Natalie plans to pursue graduate studies in health policy and law.